 The 4-year service does not need to be completed consecutively as recipients have the full 8 years from their program completion date to complete the obligation.
 Furthermore, recipients may change schools during their service obligation period as long as they are working at eligible priority schools or CSPPs.

 Frequently Asked Questions

-Once a student has completed their application, they will receive a confirmation email that their application has been submitted.
-It will be up to their institution to verify final eligibility and determine an award amount.
+Once a student has submitted a GSTG application, they will receive a confirmation email.
+The student’s institution will verify their eligibility and determine their award amount.

 Golden State Teacher Grant Program